martinasladek/ms_net/content/post/2021-05-07-list-of-useful-blogdown-hugo-tutorials/index.markdown

 - [Chris Lockard](https://www.chrislockard.net) writes about cybersecurity, and I used their tutorial for customising fonts.
 - [Daniel Quintana](https://www.dsquintana.com) whose tutorial on building websites with Hugo was my starting point.
 - [Eric Fong](http://ericfong.ca) has written a tutorial on how to build a floating table of content.
+- [Geoff Ruddock](https://geoffruddock.com) has written a post on how to get maths and equations working in the latest version of Hugo.
 - [Jenny Terry](https://jennyterry.co.uk) has a really cool website and gave me the necessary nudge towards building my own.
 - [Tom Spencer](https://www.tomspencer.dev) explains how to debug syntax highlighting if the problem is the Netlify Hugo version